 Culture Works provides consultation and training in all areas of intercultural communication.
 Culture Works is also heavily involved in research and has three recent books.

 Released in March 2007: "G'day Boss!
-Australian Culture and the Workplace", published by Tribus Lingua.
+Australian Culture and the Workplace," published by Tribus Lingua Media.

 Released in late 2008: a two-volume encyclopedia on the peoples of Asia and Oceania, published by Facts On File, Inc.